popey/popey.com-blog/content/post/2023/10/updated-snap-packages-spot.md

 + base: core22
 ```

-Now, there's a new GNOME extension, which *is* built on Ubuntu 4x.
+Now, there's a new GNOME extension, which *is* built on GNOME 4x.
 As such this simple one-line change in the `snapcraft.yaml` I made, will immediately bump the build-time SDK and runtime libraries to something usable for this snap.

 ```diff
 -    extensions: [gnome-3-38]